 Quilting, painting, writing workshops and live performances are just a few examples of the enriching and enjoyable programs offered throughout the year.
 Make sure to read the Bookworm to find out about upcoming events, or look for information in the local newspapers and in the library.

 Our library newsletter describes upcoming programs, highlights materials in the library collection and lets you know what is happening at your library.
 The Bookworm is mailed to all residents of the school district and can be sent to any interested patron upon request.
 It is also available online.

 Our electronic newsletter is sent to subscribers twice a month featuring current programs, new book titles and services at the library.
 You can sign up online on our website or ask a Reference librarian to add your name and email address to the list.

 The library provides public access to the Internet during all library hours.
 We have 5 Internet workstations available as well as WiFi for anyone interested in bringing their own wireless-enabled laptop computer.
 Free access is provided in all public areas of the library.
 Simply launch your Web browser.
 Your computer's home page will appear and you may begin searching.
 Black and white copies are available at any of our workstations for 10 cents a page.

-A collection of movies, non-fiction videos and children's movies is available for loan.
+A collection of movies, non-fiction films and children's movies is available for loan.
 New titles are always being added to keep the collection interesting and enjoyable.

-Choose from popular and classical works of fiction and non-fiction in both the adult and youth collections.
+Choose from popular and classical works of fiction and non-fiction in the adult, teen and youth collections.

 A copier is available for public use in the main reading room of the library.
 Black & White copies cost $.10 per page.
 Color copies or scans cost $.50 per page.

 The library Fax machine can be used to send or receive local, national and international faxes.
-Please consult the Fax Sheet for policy and charges or ask for details at the Circulation Desk.
+See our Services page for details.